We performed a comparison between IBM Rational System Architect and MEGA HOPEX based on real PeerSpot user reviews.

 Earn 20 points

-IBM Rational System Architect is ranked 20th in Enterprise Architecture Management while MEGA HOPEX is ranked 5th in Enterprise Architecture Management with 36 reviews.
+IBM Rational System Architect is ranked 21st in Enterprise Architecture Management while MEGA HOPEX is ranked 4th in Enterprise Architecture Management with 37 reviews.
 IBM Rational System Architect is rated 7.4, while MEGA HOPEX is rated 7.8.
 The top reviewer of IBM Rational System Architect writes "Modeling is useful, but many features need improvement and technical support is lacking".
-On the other hand, the top reviewer of MEGA HOPEX writes "Easy to use and robust with good features".
-IBM Rational System Architect is most compared with Sparx Systems Enterprise Architect, SAP PowerDesigner and UNICOM System Architect, whereas MEGA HOPEX is most compared with Sparx Systems Enterprise Architect, LeanIX, ARIS BPA, Visio and Avolution ABACUS.
+On the other hand, the top reviewer of MEGA HOPEX writes "Interactive with good functionality and helps with productivity".
+IBM Rational System Architect is most compared with Sparx Systems Enterprise Architect and erwin Data Modeler by Quest, whereas MEGA HOPEX is most compared with Sparx Systems Enterprise Architect, LeanIX, ARIS BPA, Visio and Avolution ABACUS.
+See our IBM Rational System Architect vs. MEGA HOPEX report.

 See our list of best Enterprise Architecture Management vendors.